 Government clampdown on tax avoidance schemes

 The generic term ‘umbrella’ has been used by a number of non-PAYE payment vehicles in recent years.
-This can create confusion, particularly for new contractors entering the market – who simply want to use a convenient payroll intermediary.
+This can create confusion, particularly for new contractors entering the market, who simply want to use a convenient payroll intermediary.

 The Government spends more on tax avoidance now than at any time in the past, but despite this, illegitimate payment schemes are still operating – and the number seems to be increasing.

-We suggest anyone thinking of joining an umbrella scheme undertakes as much research as they can before signing up.
 As the controversial Loan Charge demonstrates, many contractors were hoodwinked by professional advisors to join illegitimate payment schemes in the past, only to face ruinous retrospective tax bills today.

 Here are some things to watch out for when looking for an umbrella provider: